jeff-hykin/Rebex/README.md

 # Current State
 Ready for everyday use, but it is possible there are a select few edge cases that have been missed.<br>
-I need to clean up the code and more imformative error messages before getting to the 1.0 version.<br>
+I need to clean up the code and more informative error messages before getting to the 1.0 version.<br>
+Then this repo will be converted into a ruby gem. <br>

 # How to use